Weligama, South Coast, Sri Lanka

-Call us on to start planning your vacation to Suriyawatta or take a look at our itineraries to South Coast
+Call us on to start planning your holiday to Suriyawatta or take a look at our itineraries to Sri Lanka

 Close to Cape Weligama, Suriyawatta overlooks the Galle coast and offers a well-appointed family home for up to 10 people in the south of Sri Lanka.
 Overlooking the Indian Ocean, the garden and pool terrace descend to a private gate to the beach.

 Suriyawatta is named after the two Indian tulip trees that shade the garden (Suriya) and the name for a dwelling (Watta).
 The beautiful south facing villa is an ideal retreat on the south coast of Sri Lanka, offering five charming bedrooms (all ensuite) around a courtyard and leading to an open-plan living and dining space both inside and out.

 With discreet yet attentive staff including a professional chef, guests can relax during their stay and make the most of this idyllic stretch of Weligama coastline.
 Halcyon days at the villa can be spent appreciating views of the azure Indian Ocean from french doors in the vaulted living room, to shady verandas and serene pool set amidst lush terraced gardens.
 With direct access to the beach via a private gate, there is no need to travel far for walks along the coastline, seasonal surfing and swimming.